Bitcoin hits new record after $1.5 billion Tesla buy-in | DW | 08.02.2021

 An admitted fan of cryptocurrencies, Tesla CEO Elon Musk tweets regularly about Bitcoin and other cryptos.
 Several recent tweets about the cryptocurrency Dogecoin sent those prices soaring as well.

-A week ago, Musk had said that Bitcoin was "on the verge" of becoming more widely accepted by the investment community.
+A week ago, Musk had said Bitcoin was "on the verge" of becoming more widely accepted within the investment sector.

 Musk is popular with cryptocurrency investors, which is why his endorsements often boost prices.